EonStrife/Simple-OpenGL-Compositor/Readme.md

 ### Prerequisites

-GPU and Graphics Drivers supporting minimum OpenGL 3.0.
+GPU and its driver which support minimum OpenGL 3.0.
 For development in Microsoft Windows environment, you might need [GLEW](http://glew.sourceforge.net/) or other similar libraries in order to access some of OpenGL functionalities used in the class.

 ### How to Use